 The HIPAA Enforcement Rule

 The HIPAA Enforcement Rule covers investigation provisions and details specific financial penalties when a data breach occurs.
-Penalty amounts depend on the number of medical records disclosed and frequency of data breaches occurred in a specific organization.
-The “price” of a PHI breach is quite high: from $100 to $50,000 for a first occurrence, and up to $1,500,000 for subsequent breaches.
+Penalty amounts depend on the number of medical records disclosed and the frequency of data breaches occurred in a specific organization.
+The “price” of a PHI breach is quite high: from $100 to $50,000 for a first occurrence and up to $1,500,000 for subsequent breaches.

 The Breach Notification Rule

 If a data breach involves fewer than 500 individuals, then the healthcare organization has to notify all affected individuals within 60 days after the breach is discovered.
 The healthcare provider must also inform The Department of Health and Human Services’ Office for Civil Rights about such cases within 60 days of the start of a new calendar year.
 The report should be made via the OCR Breach reporting web portal.